mrdeaton123/Code_Louisville_Project/README.md

 # Code_Louisville_Project

-To run this program, simply open the index.html file in IE11, Firefox or Edge.
-Chrome functionality is hopefully coming in time.
+To run this program, simply open the index.html file in any web browser.

 The purpose of this project is to create a portfolio demonstrating a fundamental understanding of the basics of HTML, CSS, Javascript and Jquery skills.